ross-weir/just-ergo-things/practical-nipopows-for-spv/README.md

 # Practical application of NIPoPoWs for SPV on Ergo

 In this article we will go over the steps involved to perform Simple Payment Verification (SPV) of a transaction utilizing Non-Interactive Proof of Proof of Work (NIPoPoWs) on the Ergo blockchain.
-This article is intended for developers who might be wanting to use SPV in their applications, it provides working code samples and aims to go into some level of depth when explaining the concepts and to be a middle-ground between high level explanations and published formal papers on the subject.
+This article is intended for developers who might be wanting to use SPV in their applications and provides a working example along with explanations for required steps.

-I will provide useful links at the end if you want to do additional research.
+I will provide links I found useful while learning about NIPoPoWs at the end if you want to do additional research.

 ### What is SPV?
 Why use it?